List of equipment of the Philippine Navy: Jose Rizal class frigate

+Corvettes

 Conrado Yap class corvette

 Korean-designed general purpose corvettes made originally for the Republic of Korea Navy, which were then transferred to several friendly countries including the Philippines.
 Designed for coastal defense and anti-submarine operations.
 Being utilized by the Philippine Navy for anti-submarine warfare (ASW) training.
 More units are expected to be requested for transfer, as the ROKN retires several more.